I love it when a single photo sums up a whole wedding!

 It was almost like seeing our favourite novel being turned into a movie, because we knew what was coming and what was going to be said.

 Your natural calmness put me at ease when all of a sudden I got nervous prior to walking in, so thank you for that!

 I know Ruairi was also thankful for your presence when his nerves kicked in (although he might not admit it!)

 Anyway we just wanted to thank you again and attach some of Sarah’s great pictures.

 This isn’t one of them!
-It’s just one of my happy snaps from the day and it reminds me how much fun it was to work with Sarah again.
-You can find her website here
+It’s just one of my happy snaps from the day and it reminds me how much fun it was to work with Sarah – you can find her website here.

 I really liked all the thought Victoria and Ruari put into the set dressing.